Travel guide Madeira

 7. Levada

-To cope with the unequal distribution of water resources on Madeira Island, the first settlers had a brilliant idea: to build a network of canals - levadas - capable of transporting water from the mountains to the arid lands in the south of the island.
-Marked out with paths, it is the occasion of memorable hikes.
+To cope with the uneven distribution of water resources on Madeira Island, the first settlers had a brilliant idea: to build a network of canals - levadas - capable of transporting water from the mountains to the arid lands to the south of the island.
+These canals are lined with signposted paths, making for memorable hikes.

 8. Manuélin